ianrichard/common-chatbot-starter-project/README.md

 - The action names will correspond to the keys of the return object in responses/index.js.
 The initial welcome and errors are a bit of an exception and you can see how that's being dealt with in utils/request-handler.js.
 - Also look at logs/original-incoming-dialogflow-data.json to see what is being processed.
 ![Dialogflow sample intent](media/instructions/instructions.jpg "Logo Title Text 1")

+# Webview Configuration

+- If you want to explicitly close or send messages from your webview, or access user profile data, you'll need to enter the accessToken and pageId in the package.json file.
+Be sure to not check this in for security purposes.
+  - If you don't need this, don't enter those values in `package.json` and delete the majority of the Facebook section in `webview.js`.

 # Contributing to Underlying common-chatbot Framework